redpanda-data/connect/README.md

 [![Build Status][drone-badge]][drone-url]

-Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] and perform arbitrary [actions, transformations and filters][processors] on payloads.
+Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] in a range of brokering patterns and perform arbitrary [actions, transformations and filters][processors] on payloads.
 It is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary or a docker image.

 Stream pipelines are defined in a single config file, allowing you to declare connectors and a list of processing stages: